 Do You Need Talent to Draw?

-Hello everyone, today we're going to talk about a question that many people ask, often with a bit of apprehension: do you need talent to draw?
-It’s a widespread belief: some would be "born with the gift of drawing," while others would be deprived of it.
+Hello everyone, today we're going to discuss a question that many people wonder about, often with a bit of apprehension: do you need talent to draw?
+It’s a widespread belief: some are said to be "born with a gift for drawing," while others apparently lack the skill.
 However, the reality is quite different.
-Drawing is not a matter of mysterious gift, but of perspective, practice, and above all… patience.
+Drawing is not a matter of a mysterious gift, but of perspective, practice, and above all… patience.

 We've all heard this phrase before: "I can't draw, I have no talent."

 But talent, in drawing, is not a magical door that opens or closes at birth.
-It is rather an ability to observe, to understand shapes, volumes, light... and that can be developed.
+It is more an ability to observe, to understand shapes, volumes, light... and that can be developed.

 The artists you admire today all started somewhere.
 Most spent hours failing, erasing, and starting over.
 It is not talent that makes the difference, but the desire to improve.
 Eventually, drawing works like everything else, the more you practice, the more natural it becomes.
 It seems obvious that no Olympic champion was born knowing perfectly how to practice their sport, so why would it be different with drawing?